 - Chile pepper plant (sun)

-Best Herbs for Cooking Seafood
+Growing Herbs for Cooking Fish and Seafood

-This theme is a bit unique.
-I love to cook seafood however, and often don’t have the right herbs on hand (like dill).
-Most of the herbs that go well with seafood dishes like partial shade.
-Here are the herbs I chose:
+Combining herbs in pots for cooking seafood is a somewhat unique theme.
+I love to cook seafood, however, and often don’t have the right herbs on hand (like dill).

 - Dill